usenocturne/nocturne/README.md

 <details>
 <summary>superbird-tool: "bulkcmd timed out or failed!" after system_b </summary>

-If you are running into this error while flashing your Car Thing, you must replace the `superbird_partitions.py` file in the `superbird-tool` folder with the one provided in this repo.
+If you are encountering this error while flashing your Car Thing, you must replace the `superbird_partitions.py` file in the `superbird-tool` folder with the one provided in this repo.

 This error occurs since some devices have a smaller data partition, causing the error when attempting to flash the data partition.
 </details>